Hedge trimmers: When and how to trim a hedge

-In our gardening how-to guide, we'll show you when to trim your hedge - including cypress, privet, beech and laurel - and how to prune hedges, to leave you with a great looking boundary.
+In our gardening how-to guide, we'll show you when to trim your hedge - including cypress, privet, beech and laurel - and how to cut hedges, to leave you with a sharp, neat finish.

-If you struggle with your old hedge trimmer, or don't have one, you may want to check out our hedge trimmer reviews.
+If you struggle with your old hedge trimmer, or don't have one, take a look at our hedge trimmer reviews.

 Best hedge trimmers